AndyL86/throwback-developments/README.md

 <br>

 ### **Colours**
-The colour pallette chosen for this project was kept simple with 3 primary colours being used for the design.
-A soft background colour (#F0F3F4) was used to help keep the users focus on the site content without too much distraction, a darker grey (#37393A) was used for menu text and icons for a pleasant contrast and (#F7B91E) was chosen for some button background colours as a gentle nod towards a vehicle registration plate.
+[ColourSpace](https://mycolor.space/) was used for the colour pallette chosen on this project.
+I opted for a simple soft background colour (#F0F3F4) to help keep the users focus on the site content without too much distraction, a darker grey (#37393A) was used for menu text and icons for a pleasant contrast and (#F7B91E) was chosen for some button background colours as a gentle nod towards a vehicle registration plate design.

 ![Colour Schema](docs/read-me/colour.png)

 <br>

 ### **Typography**
 For this project I decided to use 2 fonts, 'Oswald' for the main body text and 'Bebas Neue' for any heading elements used.
 These fonts provide the user with a clean and easy to read text whilst also bringing an element of style to the overall feel of the page.
+All fonts were sourced through [Google fonts](https://fonts.google.com/).

 <br>